 Welcome to Georgia Tech — we’re glad you’ve decided to join the graduate student family.
-Please watch this brief video that shares information about the Office of Graduate Studies and some of the requirements that come with being a student.
-Next, follow the checklist below to help you prepare for your time at Tech.
+Please follow the checklist below to help you make the transition to being a student.

 Checklist for Newly Admitted Graduate Students

 - Check your status.
-Click here to see if you have any outstanding required documentation and to let us know you are coming.
+Visit http://grad.gatech.edu/status-checking to see if you have any outstanding required documentation and to let us know you are coming.
 Note that although you may have uploaded unofficial transcripts and degree documents to apply, you must now submit the original, official documents prior to enrollment.
 If your previous institution offers delivery of secure electronic transcripts, please have documents sent to email@example.com.
-Scanned or emailed documents won’t be accepted, but they can be mailed or hand-delivered to the following address:
+Scanned or emailed documents will not be accepted, but official documents in sealed envelopes may be mailed or hand-delivered to the following address:

 Office of Graduate Studies